particle-iot/docs/src/content/reference/device-os/firmware.md

 when the Cloud responds with the current time between calls to your loop.
 See [`Particle.syncTimeDone()`](#particle-synctimedone-), [`Particle.timeSyncedLast()`](#particle-timesyncedlast-), [`Time.isValid()`](#isvalid-) and [`Particle.syncTimePending()`](#particle-synctimepending-) for information on how to wait for request to be finished.

-Synchronizing time does not consume data operations from your monthly or yearly quota.
+Synchronizing time does not consume Data Operations from your monthly or yearly quota.
 However, for cellular devices they do use cellular data, so unnecessary time synchronization can lead to increased data usage, which could result in hitting the monthly data limit for your account.

 ### Particle.syncTimeDone()